privacy-scaling-explorations/zkevm-specs/specs/opcode/54SLOAD_55SSTORE.md

 3. lookups:
    - `SLOAD`: 5 busmapping lookups
      - stack:
-       - `address` is popped off the top of the stack
+       - `key` is popped off the top of the stack
        - `value` is pushed on top of the stack
-     - storage: The 32 bytes of `value` are read from storage at `address`
+     - storage: The 32 bytes of `value` are read from storage at `key`
-     - access_list: Whether the address is warm (accessed before), mark as warm afterward
+     - access_list: Whether the `key` is warm (accessed before), mark as warm afterward
    - `SSTORE`: 8 busmapping lookups
      - stack:
-       - `address` is popped off the top of the stack
+       - `key` is popped off the top of the stack
        - `value` is popped off the top of the stack
      - storage:
-       - Read the orignal_value and the current_value at `address`
+       - Read the orignal_value and the current_value at `key`
-       - The 32 bytes of new `value` are written to storage at `address`
+       - The 32 bytes of new `value` are written to storage at `key`
-     - access_list: Whether the address is warm (accessed before), mark as warm afterward
+     - access_list: Whether the `key` is warm (accessed before), mark as warm afterward
      - gas_refund:
        - Read the accumulated gas_refund for this tx
        - Write the new accumulated gas_refund for this tx